Deaf Havana: Rituals

 Following their top-five album All These Countless Nights, Rituals was written as a challenge taken up by James Veck-Gilodi (vocals) and Phil Gornell (producer) to subvert the band's writing process, and present songs representative of the band in present.

 Rituals is the result of throwing out the 'Deaf Havana rulebook': first; James picked the song titles, second; he wrote the tracks that fit the theme of those titles, third; everything was written on the computer, then the band came in to play all the parts.
 Working like this felt backwards to James, who previously only written songs on his acoustic guitar, with continuous input from the rest of the band.
 They set themselves a deadline of April to finish writing, and if any of it was any good, they would make it available by August.
 No more waiting half a decade for people to finally hear new music.

 A recurring theme on the album is one of struggle and redemption.
 The music is in turn with introspective and joyous, with help form the London Contemporary Voice Choir, who feature on five tracks.
 The band performed with the choir at their intimate show at London's Union Chapel for the War Child charity as part of the Brit Awards gigs.

 The theme of redemption ties into the art the band have wrapped into the album cover, a series by the visual artist Wolf James entitled My Love Is Lethal (A personal series dedicated to Letting Go).

 The Present Is a Foreign Land

-On 25 November 2021, the band released a statement that while they intended to break up in early 2020, instead James and Matthew will continue on as a duo, with Lee Wilson and Tom Ogden leaving the band.
+On 25 November 2021, the band released a statement that while they intended to break up in early 2020, instead James and Matthew will continue on as a duo; Lee Wilson and Tom Ogden left the band.

-The Present Is a Foreign Land was announced on 21 January 2022 for a 15 July 2022 release; with the album's first single, "Going Clear", releasing the same day.
+The Present Is a Foreign Land was announced on 21 January 2022 for a 15 July 2022 release; the album's first single, "Going Clear", releasing the same day.

+We're Never Getting Out

+On 8 May 2025, the band announced their new album We're Never Getting Out - along with the release of the album's first single "Lawn Tennis".